Disgrace: Plot

-Reception and interpretation
+Reception

+Critical reception

 According to Adam Mars-Jones, writing in The Guardian, "Any novel set in post-apartheid South Africa is fated to be read as a political portrait, but the fascination of Disgrace is the way it both encourages and contests such a reading by holding extreme alternatives in tension.
 Salvation, ruin."

+Awards and Lists

+A 2006 poll of "literary luminaries" by The Observer newspaper named the work as the "greatest novel of the last 25 years" of British, Irish or Commonwealth origin in years between 1980 and 2005.
+On 5 November 2019 BBC News listed Disgrace on its list of the 100 most influential novels.

+Interpretation

 In the new South Africa, violence is unleashed in new ways, and Lurie and his daughter become victims, yet the main character is no hero; on the contrary, he commits violence in his own way as is clearly seen in Lurie's disregard for the feelings of his student as he manipulates her into having sexual relations with him.
 This characterization of violence by both the 'white' and the 'black' man parallels feelings in post-apartheid South Africa where evil does not belong to the 'other' alone.
 By resisting the relegation of each group into positive and negative poles Coetzee portrays the whole range of human capabilities and emotions.

 The novel takes its inspiration from South Africa's contemporary social and political conflict, and offers a bleak look at a country in transition.
 This theme of transition is represented in various forms throughout the novel, in David's loss of authority, loss of sexuality and in the change in power dynamics of groups that were once solely dominant or subordinate.